efdevcon/devcon-website/src/content/sections/en/how-will-the-auction-work.md

 ## How will the raffle work?

-Any participants who do not make the top 20 bids will be funneled into a Raffle to win 1 of 80 tickets to Devcon 6.
-Each person who wins the Raffle will receive a Voucher Code redeemable for **1 Free Ticket** Devcon 6.
-One Raffle winner will be randomly selected to have their ticket be a **Golden Ticket** to Devcon 6, which will grant that Raffle winner the ability to withdraw their funds from the Raffle+Auction contract, and still receive a Voucher Code that grants 1 Free Ticket to Devcon 6.
+Any participants who do not make the top 20 bids will be funneled into a Raffle to win 1 of 80 tickets to Devcon VI.
+Each person who wins the Raffle will receive a ticket in exchange for paying the reserve price of a ticket.

+One Raffle winner will be randomly selected to have their ticket be a Golden Ticket to Devcon VI, which means they will receive that ticket for Free.

 ---